Lurianic Kabbalah: Lurianic thought

-Lurianic Kabbalah

 Where the messianic aim remained only peripheral in the linear scheme of Cordovero, the more comprehensive theoretical scheme and meditative practices of Luria explained messianism as its central dynamic, incorporating the full diversity of previous Kabbalistic concepts as outcomes of its processes.
 Luria conceptualises the Spiritual Worlds through their inner dimension of Divine exile and redemption.
 The Lurianic mythos brought deeper Kabbalistic notions to the fore: theodicy (primordial origin of evil) and exile of the Shekhinah (Divine Presence), eschatological redemption, the cosmic role of each individual and the historical affairs of Israel, symbolism of sexuality in the supernal Divine manifestations, and the unconscious dynamics in the soul.
 Luria gave esoteric theosophical articulations to the most fundamental and theologically daring questions of existence.